Delays in probate

 What probate delays mean in Australia

 Probate is the legal process that confirms a person's will is valid and allows the executor to manage their estate.
-Probate delays can occur for various reasons, and understanding what causes them can help beneficiaries and executors prepare for the timeline ahead.
+Probate delays can occur for various reasons, and the causes are matters that beneficiaries and executors often consider when anticipating the timeline ahead.

 When someone passes away, their executor must apply to the court for probate.
 This confirms they have the legal authority to distribute assets according to the will.
 During this time, estate administration happens, but it can take longer than expected.
 Issues such as executor delaying probate, disputes over the will, tax matters, or complex assets can all extend the process.